wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.7.4 =
+* Fixed bug with link output in weekly schedule grid

 = 2.7.2 =
 * Changed way that Admin page URL is built to work on https configurations